-- A review of health and immunization records from the previous school attended. - A release of information form for academic records must be signed by the parents before registration. - A baptismal certificate is required before reception of any of the Sacraments.
+- A review of health and immunization records from the previous school attended. - A release of information form for academic records must be signed by the parents before registration. - A baptismal certificate is required before the reception of any of the Sacraments. - Original birth certificate to be presented, copied and immediately returned.